Tickets Naples

 Era: 5th century

-Where to find it: On the upper level, connected to the main ceremonial zone of the visit.
+Where to find it: Upper level, within the main ceremonial section of the route.

 The frescoed side crypts